git/git.github.io/rev_news/drafts/edition-24.md

     She also wants everyone to use Git - writers, governments and school.
-Git is more than a software; a concept, a way of thinking, and because of that it can be used it outside the IT field.
+Git is more than a software; a concept, a way of thinking, and because of that it can be used outside the IT field.